verified-software-lab/sc4drf/README.md

  - Select the sc4drf virtual machine image
  - Follow the prompts to set up and start the virtual machine
  - The machine should log in automatically.
 If a username or password is ever required, use `vboxuser` as username and `changeme` as password.
- - Double-click the artifact folder on the Desktop
+ - Double-click the `sc4drf` folder on the Desktop
  - In the folder window that appears, right-click and select "Open in Terminal"
  - Follow the steps under "replication of experiments" below.